logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/cluster_creation.md

 Select the *Instance type* (4) and *Local storage* (5) size for the cluster *Head node*.

-To provide the capacity of adding and removing workers on demand, the Hopsworks clusters deployed by Hopsworks.ai store their data in an Azure storage container.
+To provide the capacity of adding and removing workers on demand, the Hopsworks clusters deployed by [managed.hopsworks.ai](https://managed.hopsworks.ai) store their data in an Azure storage container.
 In this step, you select which storage account and container to use for this purpose.
 Select the *storage account* (6) you want to use in *Azure Storage account name*.
 The name of the container in which the data will be stored is displayed in *Azure Container name* (7).
 You can change this name.
 For more details on how to create and configure a storage in Azure refer to [Creating and configuring a storage](getting_started.md#step-2-creating-and-configuring-a-storage)

 !!! note
     You can choose to use a container already existing in your *storage account* by using the name of this container, but you need to first make sure that this container is empty.